|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Risk Factors TOP

-Symptoms of Behcets disease can vary from mild to very severe.
-Symptoms tend to appear, heal, and then recur (referred to as a flare) frequently over months or years.
-The most common symptoms of the disease are:
+Symptoms vary from mild to very serious.
+They also tend to come and go over months or years.
+The most common are:

-Behcets disease may be suspected if oral sores appear at least 3 times within a year and at least 2 of the following recurring symptoms appear:
+Mouth sores at least 3 times within a year and at least 2 of these:

 Rest and Exercise